disclose/dnssecuritytxt/docs/README.md

     - https://domain.com/report-security-issue
     - https://bugcrowd.com/domain/report
     - mailto:security@domain.com
+- **expiration (Required)**
+  - The date and time when this record should be considered expired.
+  - Must be formatted according to ISO 8601/RFC 3339 (e.g., 2024-12-31T23:59:59Z).
+  - Should be set to less than one year in the future to avoid staleness.
+  - Must appear exactly once.
+  - Example:
+    - 2024-12-31T23:59:59Z
 - **security_policy (Optional)**
   - A link to a policy detailing what finders should expect when reporting via the contact channels, and what security researchers should do when searching for security issues.
   - Please include ''https://''.